Archer MacMackin

 Archer MacMackin (February 7, 1888 – February 8, 1961) was an American silent film director, producer, and screenwriter.
 McMackin directed over seventy-three films between 1912 and 1916 directing films such as When Empty Hearts Are Filled and The Altar of Ambition in 1915 working with actors such as Harry von Meter, Louise Lester, Vivian Rich and David Lythgoe.
 His career reached its height in 1916 where in that year alone he directed thirty short films.

 Early life

-Archibald Paul McMackin was born in Lake City, Iowa.
-He had one older brother named Lawrence.
+McMackin was born in Lake City, Iowa.
+He had one older brother named Laurence.
 His father was Dr. William McMackin and his mother was Mary Isabelle Myers.
 With the death of MacMackin's father in 1900, the family faced extreme financial hardship.
 At the age of 12, MacMackin moved in with his maternal grandparent (M.C.
-Myers), his aunt (Luma Myers), and his bachelor uncle (George Myers) in Salem, Illinois, while Mary set out to establish her eldest son Lawrence in a business.
+Myers), his aunt (Luma Myers), and his bachelor uncle (George Myers) in Salem, Illinois, while Mary took a teaching job in a private school in Macon, Bibb Co., Georgia that her sister and brother-in-law had arranged for her in the school where they taught.